nbd-wtf/poncho/README.md

 ### Installation using the prebuilt binary

-Before running you must have `libsecp256k1` and `libuv` installed as shared libraries.
-These can probably be installed using your operating system default package manager.

 Grab a binary from the [Releases page](https://github.com/fiatjaf/poncho/releases), call `chmod +x` on it so it is executable, then put it inside your CLN plugin directory (`~/.lightning/plugins/`) -- or start `lightningd` with `--plugin <path-to-poncho>`.

 ### Building from source